NFL This Week: Round 1 of Texans-Titans' AFC South showdown

 The Rams are playing catch-up, trying to chase down Minnesota for the NFC's last wild-card spot after playing in the Super Bowl in February.
 It doesn't help that they visit San Francisco next week.

-But the Rams have won two straight with Todd Gurley managing 110 yards or more from scrimmage in each win.
+But the Rams have won two straight, with Todd Gurley totaling 110 yards or more from scrimmage in each win.

 INDIANAPOLIS (6-7) at NEW ORLEANS (10-3), Monday night